 Fashionably Femme | Gracey | Librarian Chic

-Welcome to Fashionably Femme.
-Fashionably Femme is a blog series featuring femmes from all nooks of the LGBTQIA community.
-These rocking folks are girl bosses, moms, entrepreneurs, and all sorts of amazing human beings.
+Welcome to Femme Features.
+Femme Features is a blog series featuring femmes from all nooks of the LGBTQIA community.
+These rocking folks are activists, educators, bosses, parents, entrepreneurs, and all sorts of amazing human beings.
+Join us as we explore femme identity as so much more than a label, but truly a way of life.

 Today’s feature is particularly special for me.
 Gracey and I met studying libraries abroad in London in 2013 (oh gosh has it been that long already?!).
 You know those people who you meet them and you’re just thinking “oh man, we’re friend soul mates!”
 That’s Gracey for me.
 We may live in vastly different parts of the country but we still manage to see each other.